Alaska Native Claims Settlement Act: Alaskan statehood

+Founding of the Alaska Federation of Natives (AFN)

 In 1966, Emil Notti called for a statewide meeting inviting numerous leaders around Alaska to gather and create the first meeting of a committee.
 The historic meeting was held October 18, 1966 - on the 99th anniversary of the transfer of Alaska from Russia.
-Notti presided over the three-day conference as it discussed matters of land recommendations, claims committee's, and political challenges the act would have getting through congress.
+Notti presided over the three-day conference as it discussed matters of land recommendations, claims committees, and political challenges the act would have in getting through congress.
 Many respected politicians and businessmen attended the meeting and delegates were astonished at the attention which they received from well-known political figures of the state.
-The growing presence and political importance of Natives was evidenced when association leaders were elected to the legislature.
-Members of the associated gathered and were able to gain seven of the sixty seats in the legislature.
-When the group met a second time early in 1967, it emerged with a new name, The Alaska Federation of Natives, and a new full-time President, Notti.
-AFN changed the human rights and economic stability of the Alaska Native population forever.
+The growing presence and political importance of Natives was evidenced when members were able to gain election to seven of the sixty seats in the legislature.

+When the group met a second time early in 1967, it emerged with a new name, The Alaska Federation of Natives (AFN), and a new full-time President, Emil Notti.
+AFN went on to profoundly change the human rights and economic stability of the Alaska Native population.